cuplv/biggroum/README.md

 The minimum frequency (number of groums) that a pattern must have to be considered frequent.

 - disabled: if True disable the pattern computation

+- binary: the path to the frequent subgraph computation binary (optional if using the one in FixrGraphIso path relative to the repository)

 #### Setting for the `[html]` section